Research within Youth Justice and Victim Support

 All research must conform to:

-Research involving the clients of Youth Justice must comply with the research and confidentiality provisions under the Youth Justice Act 1992.
+Research involving the clients of the department must comply with the research and confidentiality provisions under the Youth Justice Act 1992.

 Involving Aboriginal and Torres Strait Islander peoples

-As Aboriginal and Torres Strait Islander young people and families are disproportionally represented in the youth justice system, all research proposals must comply with the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research.
+As Aboriginal and Torres Strait Islander youths and families are disproportionally represented in the youth justice system, all research proposals must comply with the AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research.

 Ethics applications should demonstrate how Aboriginal and Torres Strait Islander perspectives and experiences have been considered and responded to in project development and design.